pavanvinayveesam4444/End-to-End-Text-to-SQL-LLM-Application/README.md

 ## Project Overview
-This project is a simple tool that lets you talk to a database using everyday language instead of code.
+This project is a tool that lets you talk to a database using everyday language instead of code.

-What it does: It takes a question you type (like, "How many students have over 90 marks?") and automatically turns it into a technical database command (SQL query).
+What it does: It takes a question you type and automatically turns it into a SQL query.

 How it works: It uses the smart Google Gemini Pro model to create the command, runs it against a local SQLite database, and shows you the final answer right away.